RESEARCH STARTER

 Over the decades, the party has experienced fluctuating electoral success, with periods of both dominance and struggle against opposition parties, particularly during the rise of the Panhellenic Socialist Movement in the 1980s.
 After a series of electoral defeats, New Democracy regained power in 2019 under the leadership of Kyriakos Mitsotakis, who is committed to enhancing government transparency and restoring trust in public institutions.
 Under his leadership, the party has also seen success in local elections, indicating a resurgence in its influence in contemporary Greek politics.

 New Democracy is a Greek political party established by Konstantinos Karamanlis in 1974.
-Karamanlis and the party helped Greece transition from monarchies and dictatorships to a parliamentary republic.
+Karamanlis helped Greece transition from monarchies and dictatorships to a parliamentary republic and later founded the New Democracy party to support this system.
 To do so, New Democracy combined an overall conservative approach with many liberal policies, particularly in the economy.
 After a short period of popularity, New Democracy began decades of mixed electoral results.
 In 2019, following years of turmoil in Greece, New Democracy leader Kyriakos Mitsotakis became prime minister.

 Background

 Historians generally credit Greece with the invention of democratic government.
 In the ancient Greek city-state of Athens, the upper echelon of citizens had the ability to cast votes to select their own leaders.
-This political experiment is the first documented example of democracy, itself a Greek word meaning “rule by the people.”
+This political experiment is widely considered one of the earliest known examples of democracy, itself a Greek word meaning “rule by the people.”
 However, the initial appearance of democracy in Greece was short-lived.
-Greece spent most of its existence under the control of emperors, monarchs, and dictators.
+For long periods, Greece was governed by empires, monarchies, and authoritarian regimes.

 Struggles only mounted for Greeks during World War II (1939–1945), during which time Greece was invaded and occupied by Germany.
 The end of the war returned Greek independence but led to a flood of political uncertainty and violence.
 In 1952, Greece established a monarchy tempered by a democratic parliament, but this succumbed to a military coup and dictatorship in 1967.
 Further coups, along with attempts to establish democratic governments, marked the coming years.